mags0ft/spamfilter/docs/index.md

 - ⚙️ **Customizable spam handling** - you decide how spam should be handled.
 The spamfilter package can censor, mitigate or even dismiss spam on its own.
 - 🐍 **Built with typed, documented python** - written in highest, modern python standards, spamfilter is easy to understand for new users.
 - 💡 **Self-explanatory** - every class or method has docstrings attached to it, the variable names are held simple and the project is fully open-source.

+### Where to get started

+It's super easy to get started with spamfilter!
+The module is designed to be intuitive and user-friendly, so you can quickly implement it in your projects.

+Check out the [**Get started**](./get_started.md) guide to learn how to install and use it!